NASPA Innovation Grants Program

 Innovation: Continuously seeking improvement through new and creative approaches.

 How often have you had a new and creative idea for your campus, but the funds are not there?
 NASPA, in partnership with the NASPA Foundation, is excited to announce the Innovation Grants Program for just this reason.
 Conferred twice a year and to be used immediately, the Innovation Grants provide awards to support innovation, exploration, and development for NASPA members, regardless of campus membership affiliation.
 With three levels of grants of application round, ranging from up to $1,000, $1,000 - $3,000, and $3,000 - $5,000, these funds are intended to provide the scaffolding for NASPA members to implement innovative ideas that lead to student learning and success.

 NASPA strives to be a champion and role model of innovation for higher education and student affairs associations.
-As such, this program is informed by the NASPA 2015-2018 Strategic Plan, as well as our four guiding principles of integrity, innovation, inclusion, and inquiry.
+As such, this program is informed by NASPA's Strategic Plan, as well as our four guiding principles of integrity, innovation, inclusion, and inquiry.
 All submissions, regardless of funding level, should relate to the NASPA Strategic Plan.
 The 2019-2024 Strategic Plan will be released in March, but he 2015-2018 objectives still are relevant:

 - 1.2 Implement and expand the integration of student affairs professional competencies.